Cashless-Vending/remoteled/README.md

 # RemoteLED

 Control a physical LED over Bluetooth Low Energy using a Raspberry Pi and an Android app.
-The Pi displays a QR code on a kiosk page; scanning it deep‑links the Android app, which connects to the Pi’s BLE peripheral and toggles a GPIO pin using a short per‑session key.
+The Pi displays a QR code on a kiosk page; scanning it deep‑links the Android app, which connects to the Pi's BLE peripheral and toggles a GPIO pin using a short per‑session key.

-The project includes everything needed to provision a Raspberry Pi (web kiosk, MQTT broker, BLE peripheral in Node or Python, systemd services) and the Android client app (QR scanner + BLE GATT client).
+The project includes everything needed to provision a Raspberry Pi (web kiosk, BLE peripheral in Node or Python, systemd services) and the Android client app (QR scanner + BLE GATT client).

 > Important: Android emulators do not support real Bluetooth LE.
 Use a physical Android device for end‑to‑end testing.

 ## Overview
-- Architecture: Pi runs a BLE peripheral and publishes a deep link to MQTT; a local web page renders the QR.
+- Architecture: Pi runs a BLE peripheral and displays a deep link QR code on a local web page.
 Android scans the QR or opens the deep link directly, connects via BLE, and writes commands to toggle a GPIO.
 - Deep link format: `remoteled://connect/<MAC>/<svc16>/<char16>/<bleKey>`.
 - BLE stacks on Pi: Node.js or Python (only one active at a time; systemd services are mutually exclusive).

 ## Repository Layout
 - `pi/`: Raspberry Pi provisioning and runtime
-  - `install.sh`: One‑shot provisioning of Node/Python deps, nginx, mosquitto, kiosk, and services
+  - `install.sh`: One‑shot provisioning of Node/Python deps, nginx, kiosk, and services
   - `kiosk.sh`: Launches Chromium in kiosk mode to `http://localhost`
   - `node/`: Node BLE peripheral (`main.js`), service unit and starter script
   - `python/`: Python BLE peripheral (`code.py`), service unit and starter script
-  - `web/`: Static kiosk (`index.html`) that renders the QR from MQTT
+  - `web/`: Static kiosk (`index.html`) that renders the QR code
 - `android/RemoteLedBLE/`: Android app (deep link + BLE GATT + QR scanner)
 - `docs/`: Architecture notes and planning